Cristopher-Cruz/Apple-Health-Export/README.md

 # XML

 Extensible Markup Language (XML) is a markup language and file format used for storing and transmitting structured data.
-If you are unfamiliar with XML, i highly recommend taking a look mozilla's [XML introduction](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction)
+If you are unfamiliar with XML, i highly recommend taking a look mozilla's [XML introduction](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction).

-Opening the file can be alarming as there are thousands of lines of data, but we can browse through it very briefly to get a better idea of how the elements are stored.
-This will help us with knowing how to refer to the elements we want to extract later.
+Opening the file can be alarming as there are thousands of lines of data, but we can browse through it very briefly to get a better understanding of how the elements are stored.
+This will help us with knowing how to refer to the elements when we want to extract them later.
 Here our element of interest is the "Workout" element and its contents

 ![Alt text](workout.png)